BlackHolePerturbationToolkit/KerrGeodesics/Source/Documentation/English/Guides/KerrGeodesics.md

-	  {"KerrGeoISSO", "Computes the location of the inner-most stable spherical orbit (ISSO)"}, {"KerrGeoSeparatrix", "Computes the value p at the separatrix between stable and plunging/scattered orbits"}, {"KerrGeoOrbit", "Computes the orbit trajectory in Boyer-Lindquist coordinates"}, {"KerrGeoFourVelocity", "Computes the components of the body's four-velocity"}, {"KerrGeoFindResonances", "Computes the location of orbital resonances"}
+	  {"KerrGeoISSO", "Computes the location of the inner-most stable spherical orbit (ISSO)"}, {"KerrGeoSeparatrix", "Computes the value p at the separatrix between stable and plunging/scattered orbits"}, {"KerrGeoOrbit", "Computes the orbit trajectory in Boyer-Lindquist coordinates"}, {"KerrGeoPlunges", "Computes the Plunging trajectory in Boyer-Lindquist coordinates"}, {"KerrGeoFourVelocity", "Computes the components of the body's four-velocity"}, {"KerrGeoFindResonances", "Computes the location of orbital resonances"}
    }